Dynamic algorithms for visibility polygons in simple polygons

 We preprocess the same data structures as in the case of dynamic algorithms for updating visibility polygon of a point interior to the given initial simple polygon $P$ (Section~\ref{sect:maintvpsimppolyint}).
 Let $P'$ be the current simple polygon.
 Also, let $n'$ be the number of vertices of $P'$.
 Given a line segment $s$ with endpoints $a$ and $b$, we first compute the visibility polygon when $p$ is at point $a$.
 Let $r_1$ and $r_2$ be two arbitrary rays whose origin is at $a$.
 The $VP(a)$ is computed in $O(k(\lg{n'})^2)$ time by invoking the $visvert$-$inopencone$ algorithm with $r_1$ as the first parameter as well as the second parameter.
-For any vertex visible to $p$, as described in \cite{journals/comgeo/ChenW15a}, with one ray-rotating query, we determine the principal child of $v$ in $O((\lg{n})^2)$ time.
-The critical constraints that intersect $s$ are stored in a priority queue $Q$, with the key value corresponding to a critical constraint $c$ equal to the distance of the point of intersection of $c$ and $s$ from $a$.
+For any vertex $v$ visible to $p$, as described in \cite{journals/comgeo/ChenW15a}, with one ray-rotating query, we determine the principal child of $v$ in $O((\lg{n})^2)$ time.
+The critical constraints that intersect $s$ are stored in a priority queue $Q$, with the key value of a critical constraint $c$ equal to the distance of the point of intersection of $c$ and $s$ from $a$.
 The extract minimum on $Q$ determines the next critical constraint that $p$ strikes.
 After crossing a critical constraint, if $p$ sees an additional vertex $v'$ of $P'$, then we insert $v'$ into the appropriate position in $L_{vp}$.
-Further, critical constraints that arise due to $v'$ which intersect with $s$ are pushed into $Q$.
-As and when a vertex of $P'$ is determined to be visible from $s$, we compute the constructed edge with a ray-shooting query from $q$.
+For each critical constaint $c'$ that arise due to $v'$ which intersects with $s$, $c'$ is pushed into $Q$ with the distance from $a$ to the point of intersection of $c'$ and $s$ as the key.
+To avoid updates to keys in $Q$, even though $p$ is moving along $ab$, every key in $Q$ represents the distance between $a$ and the point of intersection of the corresponding critical constraint and $s$.
+As and when a vertex of $P'$ is determined to be weakly visible from $s$, we compute the constructed edge with a ray-shooting query from the point of intersection of the corresponding critical constraint with the $bd(P)$.
 When $p$ reaches point $b$ (endpoint of $s$), $L_{vp}$ is updated so that it represents the $WVP(s)$.